MrAsterisco/homebridge-hisense-tv/README.md

 *If your TV needs a specific encryption key and certificate, you can find the most common ones [here](https://github.com/MrAsterisco/hisensetv/tree/master/cert).
 Choose the appropriate one and download it onto the machine that executes Homebridge.*

+*When providing the certificate and its key, you'll need to store them outside of the plugin folder (i.e. outside of the `node_modules` directory).
+If you store them in the directory, they will be deleted when a new version of the plugin is installed.
+It is not important where you store them, as long as they are readable by the `homebridge` user.*

 ### Config example

 ```json